gitter-badger/admin-docs/docs/source/update.rst

 Backup MongoDB
 --------------
 Updating Effektif to a newer version might involve changes in the database schema.
 Therefore, you are requested to backup the database before you go on.
 See chapter :ref:`backup` for more information on how to create a backup.
+Furthermore, the backup is necessary in case you have to revert Effektif to an older version, because changes of the database schema are in general not backward compatible.
+This means you cannot run an older version of Effektif with a database that was already migrated to a newer version.

 .. _update-backup-configuration: